 Its exact causation is not yet known but several triggering factors that have been identified include pregnancy, some drugs (OCP, HRT, anti seizure drugs), and sun exposure.
 Almost 40% of patients have affected relatives which suggest that there is a significant role of genetic predisposition in its causation.

 Regarding its management, we now have a wide array of treatment options.
-These include topical depigmenting creams, oral drugs, sunscreens, chemical peels and lasers.
+These include topical creams, oral drugs, sunscreens, chemical peels, mesotherapy and lasers.

 Protection from sunrays is very important part of the treatment.
 Patient needs to keep patience while undergoing treatment for it as the therapeutic response takes time.
 Proper treatment can result in significant lightening of the patches and sometimes complete clearance.
-Previously hydroquinone and steroid based topical depigmenting creams were widely prescribed but the now the focus has shifted to use of steroid and hydroquinone free depigmenting creams which are very safe for the skin.
-These newer preparations contain depigmenting agents like kojic acid, liquorice, arbutin, azelaic acid, resveratrol, niacinamide, ascorbic acid, tranexamic acid, glutathione and many more.
+Application medications contain depigmenting agents like kojic acid, liquorice, arbutin, azelaic acid, resveratrol, niacinamide, ascorbic acid, tranexamic acid, glutathione and many more.

-Chances of recurrence are quite high after the treatment is stopped.
+Chances of recurrence are there after the treatment is stopped.
 So a very important part of the treatment is the safeguarding of the therapeutic response by means of maintenance therapy which includes sun protective measures (wearing sunscreen and minimizing sun exposure, keeping body parts covered) and topical depigmenting creams application.
-Topical creams which are safe for long term use can be prescribed for maintenance therapy.
+Topical creams which are safe for long term use can be prescribed by the Doctor for maintenance therapy.